webmin/authentic-theme/README.md

 * Be compatible with mobile devices

 ##Issues
-* Borders on some tables are missing, because of Webmin modules miscalculating _colspan_ values (developers promised to fix it in the near future)
+* Borders on some tables are missing, because of _Webmin_ modules miscalculating _colspan_ values (developers promised to fix it in the near future)
-* Few tables go off the grid on small resolutions (< 1000px)

 ##FAQ
 ####How do I install _Authentic_ theme?